-The Story Behind the Trends - Since 2006 Belfast and Castlereagh has fluctuated over the past years with the % of children suspended from school.
-Belfast and Castlereagh are both above the NI average in June 2013.
+The Story Behind the Trends - Since 2008 Belfast and Castlereagh has fluctuated over the past years with the % of children suspended from school.
+Belfast is above the NI average in June 2014.
+Castlereagh has decreased significantly as at June 2014.